 Here are some ways I’ve seen other websites describe raising your standards that have nothing to do with actually changing your life:

-• Becoming “that girl” is an aesthetic, not an identity shift.
+- Becoming “that girl” is an aesthetic, not an identity shift.
 Waking up at 5am, making a green smoothie, and posting it on Instagram doesn’t mean you’ve raised your standards.
-It just means you’ve adopted someone else’s routine.
+It just means you’ve adopted a new routine.

 Most self-improvement advice focuses on behavior change without identity change.
 And that’s why it doesn’t stick.
 You can force yourself to say no to last-minute dates for a week, but if you still fundamentally believe you don’t deserve planned effort, you’ll be back to accepting breadcrumbs within a month.

-Real change happens when you shift who you believe you are.
+Real change happens when you shift who you believe you are and what you believe you deserve.

 The Psychology Behind Low Standards